rix0rrr/aws-dora/context.md

 # AWS API Explorer - Conversation Context

 ## Project Overview
-We successfully built a complete AWS API Explorer web application from scratch.
-The user requested a tool with specific requirements, and we implemented it through a structured 8-phase development plan.
+We successfully built a complete AWS API Explorer web application from scratch and then converted it to TypeScript.
+The user initially requested a tool with specific requirements, and we implemented it through a structured 8-phase development plan, then converted the entire codebase to TypeScript with strict typing.

 ## Original Requirements
 The user wanted an application with: